awsdocs/amazon-s3-userguide/doc_source/access-policy-alternatives-guidelines.md

 **You need to manage permissions at the object level**
 Suppose that the permissions vary by object and you need to manage permissions at the object level\.
 You can write a single policy statement granting an AWS account read permission on millions of objects with a specific [key name prefix](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#keyprefix)\.
 For example, you could grant read permission on objects starting with key name prefix "logs"\.
 However, if your access permissions vary by object, granting permissions to individual objects using a bucket policy might not be practical\.
 Also the bucket policies are limited to 20 KB in size\.

 In this case, you might find using object ACLs a good alternative\.
 However, even an object ACL is also limited to a maximum of 100 grants\.
-For more information, see [Managing access with ACLs](acl-overview.md)\.
+For more information, see [Access control list \(ACL\) overview](acl-overview.md)\.

 **Object ACLs control only object\-level permissions**
  There is a single bucket policy for the entire bucket, but object ACLs are specified per object\.